One time, I was hired by a firm who sells financial products.

 And I do this all – the – time.

 I do it for web copy.
 I do it for letters, e-mails, and other marketing collateral.
 I even do it for things that don’t have a traditional ROI, like an employee handbook or process instructions.

-While I mention stuff like letters and emails, these days conversion is traditionally thought of as a website thing.
+While I mention stuff like letters and emails, conversion is really important on your website.
 So let’s talk about that.